 Resolution Systems Institute (RSI) was formed (as Center for Analysis of Alternative Dispute Resolution Systems - CAADRS) in 1995 to address the need for an organization in Illinois that could gather and disseminate reliable information about court alternative dispute resolution (ADR), conduct analyses of court ADR program models, and build networks among interested individuals and organizations.
 With relatively few court ADR programs functioning in Illinois, RSI then also began to assist courts in establishing programs and determining how to monitor and evaluate them.

-The individuals who would form RSI saw the need for the organization as they helped to establish the first major civil mediation program in the state in the early 1990s.
+The individuals who formed RSI saw the need for the organization as they helped to establish the first major civil mediation program in the state in the early 1990s.
 Their assistance to those programs included mediator training, and program evaluation and monitoring – all hallmarks of the future organization.
 They learned from that experience that courts required better information and an easy way to access it, as well as an organization to share expertise and guidance in developing effective, efficient court ADR programs.

 These leaders also developed the outside-the-box, results-oriented philosophies that would steer the organization.
-As an example of how this unconventional thinking played out, RSI was not organized as a separate 501(c)(3) organization, but was affiliated with the Center for Conflict Resolution, Chicago's long-standing non-profit mediation organization.
+As an example of this unconventional thinking, RSI was not organized as a separate 501(c)(3) organization, but was affiliated with the Center for Conflict Resolution, Chicago’s long-standing non-profit mediation organization.
 This provided economies for both entities and opportunities to leverage the skills and networks of each while RSI matured into an independent non-profit.